Jan Christian Vestre: 2021

+2022

 After 100 days in office, Vestre stated that some things he hoped to get done going forwards, would be to possibly buy the state in and up in multiple companies, strengthen climate demands and put a break on executive salaries.

 In late March, Vestre affirmed that Norway would follow the same line as the European Union when it came to adjusting the clock with summertime.

-In May, he warned large companies to lower their leadership salaries, noting that they shouldn’t earn more than regular people.
-Vestre also expressed that harsh measures could be taken, notably to deny any further bonus salaries or exclude board members who wouldn’t follow through with the changes.
+In May, he warned large companies to lower their leadership salaries, noting that they should not earn more than regular people.
+Vestre also expressed that harsh measures could be taken, notably to deny any further bonus salaries or exclude board members who would not follow through with the changes.
 He stated: "The boards must know their visiting hours.
 The boards are responsible for executive salaries and must listen to the expectations of a large and important owner such as the Norwegian people.
 If our requests are not sufficient, we may either change the regulations or put other people on the boards".

 On 25 May, it was revealed that Vestre had given financial support to Extinction Rebellion of 300,000kr back in 2021 when he was chief of his family company.
-The report from then also revealed that the financial support would be for a three year engagement.
+The report from then also revealed that the financial support would be for a three-year engagement.
 Vestre received criticism from opposition parties, such as the Conservatives and the Progress Party.
 Vestre later asserted that he no longer supports Extinction Rebellion in response to activists gluing themselves in the Storting audience gallery in protest.
 In a statement he said: "I am also passionate about the climate issue, but paralyzing the country's National Assembly is certainly not the right way to proceed".